 Note: Racquetball, basketball, and other activities may not be as good as running continuously for cardiorespiratory fitness but they are still excellent forms of exercise!

 4. What is the age-adjusted maximum heart rate (NOT the target range) for a 20 year old man?
+For a 20 year old woman?
+Both answers are a single number, not a range of numbers.

 5. What four factors affect the effectiveness of aerobic or cardiorespiratory training?